bagolol/cv_rocco_righi/README.md

 I'm passionate about languages, both programming and natural:

-- *JavaScript*, because it's asychronous, thus better at shaping reality
+- *JavaScript*, because you never forget your first love
 - *Ruby*, because it's elegant, concise and has the best documentation I've come across so far

 - *German*, because it has a word to express pretty much every feeling and situation